LGBTI News, Lesbian, Gay, Bisexual, Transgender and Intersex News

 The couple, who met in the capital La Paz in 2008 and have lived together since then, first officially applied to get married in 2018.
 However, the authorities rejected their applications, citing Article 68 of the Constitution, which states that marriage can only be made between heterosexual couples.

 However, the couple appealed to the Constitutional Court of Bolivia against this decision.
 The Constitutional Court reversed the rejection of the couple’s marriage application last week.
-As a result, the civil registry office officially registered the marriage in compliance with the Constitutional Court’s decision, and thus, for the first time in Bolivia’s history,same-sex marriage was officially recognized.
+As a result, the civil registry office officially registered the marriage in compliance with the Constitutional Court’s decision, and thus, for the first time in Bolivia’s history, a same-sex marriage was officially recognized.

 The Netherlands became the first country where the marriage of same-sex couples was officially accepted with the enactment of the law that accepted same-sex marriages in the Parliament in 2000, and Amsterdam Mayor Job Cohen had married four same-sex couples on April 1, 2001, when the law came into effect.